-Beginning in 2013, Interpeace has been implementing the “Cross-Border Dialogue for Peace in the Great Lakes” programme in partnership with six partner organizations from the region.
-These are the Centre for Conflict Alert and Prevention (CENAP) in Burundi; Never Again Rwanda (NAR) in Rwanda; and in the DRC, Action pour la Paix et la Concorde (APC), Pole Institute, Centre d’Etudes Juridiques Appliquées (CEJA) and Réseau d’Innovation Organisationnelle (RIO).
-Prior to the launch of the programme in 2013, Interpeace and its partner teams carried out an exploratory and preparatory process to consult the Great Lakes populations on the relevance of a regional programme and the strategic focus it should have.
-The consultations showed a strong desire for cross-border dialogue from various actors in the region.
-The theme of identity-based stereotypes and manipulation stood out as a major obstacle for sustainable peace in the region.
+In 2013, Interpeace and its local partners carried out an exploratory and preparatory process to consult the Great Lakes populations on the relevance of a regional programme and the strategic focus it should have.
+The consultations demonstrated a strong desire for cross-border dialogue between various stakeholders in the region.
+Identity manipulation and stereotypes stood out as major obstacles for sustainable peace in the region.

 Two other research processes have been conducted, these include: “Land, Power and Identity” and most recently “Resilience for reconciliation in the Great Lakes region”.
 These studies will continue to inform the strategic orientation of programmatic interventions and initiatives.